preciz/balls/README.md

   The rendering of the balls must be in JS.
 You can't insert an html string sent by the server.
 You need to dynamically create the balls in JS.
 - The drop button fires a JSON request, sends down the number of balls, the backend responds in JSON which ball colour comes next.
 - You can't use JS Libraries, no jQuery/Angular/React or any library, just vanilla JS.
+- You can't use CSS frameworks, just vanilla CSS/SCSS

 ## Bonus